-(a) The board may request a criminal history record report on an applicant for licensure if:

-(i) The applicant answers in the affirmative to one or more questions on the licensure application related to criminal history;

-(ii) Documentation submitted with or in support of an application for licensure indicates the applicant may have a criminal history;

-(iii) Any information received by the board indicates the applicant may have a criminal history; or, board for licensure in other states through the Interstate Medical Licensure Compact as set forth in W.S.
+- (a) The board may request a criminal history record report on an applicant for licensure if: - (i) The applicant answers in the affirmative to one or more questions on the licensure application related to criminal history; - (ii) Documentation submitted with or in support of an application for licensure indicates the applicant may have a criminal history; or, - (iii) Any information received by the board indicates the applicant may have a criminal history-; or, - (iv) The applicant has applied for a letter of qualification from the board for licensure in other states through the Interstate Medical Licensure Compact as set forth in W.S.
 33-26-702.